-East Twin sees only about a dozen ascents a year.
+East Twin sees only two or three dozen ascents a year.
 This is fortunate because most parties use the main south gully route, which (due to rockfall danger) is not a route you’d want to share with another party.

 East Twin is climbed from the Eklutna Lake trailhead at the outlet of Eklutna Lake.
 Take the either the Eklutna or Thunderbird Falls exit from the Glenn Highway (Alaska Highway 1) about 26 miles north of Anchorage, and follow signs to Eklutna Lake.
 Park near the boat launch.

 RoutesMain south gully, cl.
 3-4: This is the regular route up East Twin.
-My impression is that it has changed over the years, with some of the rock steps being filled in by steep scree.
+From multiple ascents over a span of 30 years, I can report that it has changed over time, with some of the rock steps being filled in by steep scree, then denuded again.
 The changes may explain why the one published guidebook description I have found is highly inaccurate.
-The description you see here corresponds to conditions in 2011.
+The description you see here corresponds to conditions in 2015.

 From the parking at the end of the Eklutna Lake road, elevation 900 feet, follow the prominent signs for the Twin Peaks Trail.
 This trail climbs 1800 feet in 2.6 miles, passing one park bench and continuing to a second one at treeline.
 It’s on an old road bed, which makes for excellent footing and fast travel.

 At the end of the trail, sit on the park bench and size up East Twin.
-There’s a big central gully, which is your eventual route, but to avoid brush you’re going to swing way right (B in the photo at right), climb 2000 feet of tundra, and then traverse into the gully quite high (C in the photo).
+There’s a big central gully, which is your eventual route, but to avoid brush you may want to swing way right (B in the photo at right), climb 2000 feet of tundra, and then traverse into the gully quite high (C in the photo).

 OK, get up from the bench and get back to work.
-Start your ascent by dropping to the creek on a good path and join the little path on the far side (A), following it for another 10 or 15 minutes before turning left toward the peak.
+Start your ascent by dropping to the creek on a good path and join the little path on the far side (A).
+After 250 yards, you may see a small branch to the left, which makes an acceptable route through the worst of the brush.
+Otherwise, follow the main path for another 10 or 15 minutes before turning left toward the peak.
+It's a long way across to that central gully, which will be hidden from you till you get to its steep rim.
 Get into the south gully high, but before the cliff bands begin.
-Climb the gully on boulders for a few hundred feet until it turns to miserable scree, just before it makes a big bend to the left.
+Climb the gully on boulders for a few hundred feet until it turns to mostly scree, just before it makes a big bend to the left.

-Here you can continue up the gully (hard work), or bypass its midsection by scrambling up ledges to reach the more exposed but pleasant class 4 climbing on the rock rib to the left.
-These variants rejoin on the upper mountain, where the gully (or ledges to its right) bring you to the col just east of the summit.
+Here you can continue up the gully, but this is hard, miserable work due to the scree (if you do this, bear left when the gully forks).
+A much better option is to bypass the gully's midsection by scrambling up sloping ledges to reach the more exposed but pleasant class 4 climbing on the rocky ridge to the left.
+These variants rejoin on the upper mountain, where the gully funnels down to a huge chockstone.
+Climb past this and continue in the gulley (or ledges to its right) to the col just east of the summit.
 In dry conditions, the summit itself is just a walk from here, wandering up the top margin of the north face.
 If the north face is icy, these final steps can be sketchy.

 Don’t do this route if you’re not comfortable on steep, sliding scree, because there is a lot of it.
 Most parties will avoid some, but not all, of the scree by means of bypasses on steeper rock.
 Helmets are advisable because of the risk of knocking rocks on each other.